chrisbouchard/bartender/README.md

 -------

 To run bartender, run the `bartender` executable.
 Note that this will dump all output to the terminal (i.e., standard out).
-Most users will want to direct point bartender at an instance of dzen.
+Most users will want to point bartender at an instance of dzen.
 Assuming `dzen2` is installed in your path, you can run them at the same time in a Unix-style shell by running

     bartender | dzen2